Ashoka Chakra: Symbolic history

-These 12 in forward and reverse represent a total 24 spokes representing the dhamma.
+These 12 in forward and reverse represent a total 24 spokes representing the dharma.

-The Ashoka Chakra is depicting the 24 principles that should be present in a human.
+The Ashoka Chakra depicts the 24 principles that should be present in a human.

 Inclusion in the national flag of India

 Ashoka Chakra was included in the middle of the national flag of India.
 The chakra intends to show that there is life in movement and death in stagnation.
-Dr B. R. Ambedkar was instrumental in reviving the legacy of Ashoka, and using the Ashokan Wheel on the flag was one of the ways where he tried to memorialize the Buddhist king.
+Originally, the Indian flag was based on the Swaraj flag, a flag of the Indian National Congress adopted by Mahatma Gandhi after making significant modifications to the design proposed by Pingali Venkayya.
+This flag included charkha which was replaced with Ashoka Chakra in 1947 by Jawaharlal Nehru.